 One way to do this is to set up a special account for your poker bankroll.
 This way, you can transfer money into and out of the account as needed without worrying about mixing up your funds.
 Another option is to use a prepaid card for your poker expenses.

 Whatever method you choose, never use a credit card or any other type of loan to finance your poker playing.
-Not only is this a good way to rack up debt, but it can also lead to impulsively chasing your losses and spiral entirely out of control.
+Not only is this a good way to rack up debt, but it can also lead to impulsively chasing your losses and spiraling entirely out of control.

 With all the best intentions in the world, it's easy to get caught up in the heat of the moment and make impulsive decisions with your poker bankroll.
 That's why it's essential to have a plan and stick with it.
 If all your hard work and commitment are wasted because you can't control your impulses, then what's the point?